playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 })
 ```

-Just as before, we would use the semicolons to split the definitions, then bind the external (as in: from the directive) context value of `original` to the local (this template) variable of `ogMsg`.
+Just as before, we would use semicolons to split the definitions, then bind the external (as in: from the directive) context value of `original` to the local (this template) variable of `ogMsg`.